-The Product Life Cycle is commonly referenced in many business publications as a way of describing the current conditions facing a market or product.
+The Product Life Cycle is often referenced in many business media outlets as a way of describing the current conditions facing a market or product.
 The fact it is used to describe either markets or individual products points out the need to understand the different levels of analysis for which the PLC can be used.
 These levels include:

 This level looks at product groupings that fall within a product category.
 The product form contains many different groupings that, taken together, make up the product category.
 These groupings include products that not only satisfy the general need of the product category, but do so by also offering additional benefits.
-In our example, hybrid cars would be a product form, since it satisfies the general need for personal motorized transportation and offers additional benefits in the form of fuel efficiency and environmental friendliness.
-Other product forms in the product category include sports cars, minivans, luxury sedans, etc. Clearly there can be a unique PLC for each form of a product.
+In our example, electric cars would be a product form, since it satisfies the general need for personal motorized transportation and offers additional benefits including fuel efficiency and environmental friendliness.
+Other product forms in the product category include sports cars, SUVs, luxury sedans, etc. Clearly there can be a unique PLC for each form of a product.
 Marketers are very concerned with analysis at this level since it provides evidence for what is occurring in specific markets and for this reason is considered the most important level of analysis.

 We should note that in most cases the PLC considers what is happening for the total market (i.e., worldwide sales).
 However, more information could be obtained by applying the concepts of the PLC to individual market segments, such as geographic regions or customer characteristics (e.g., by age, education level, etc.).